abelsonlive/hiR/updateGuide.md

     create(path_to_package_dir)
     ```

-2. Carefully format your functions acoording to this template:
+2. Carefully format your functions acoording to this template ([more info](https://github.com/hadley/devtools/wiki/docs-function)):

     ```
     #' A short description of the function